Baactiba/2048-3x3-Trainer/README.txt

 W,A,S,D - Maybe make moves?
 It used to work but I might have broken it.

 [Enter] - Let the tables play from position.
-If you want to adjust the speed, change the number of milliseconds on line 1111.
+If you want to adjust the speed.

-[Shift] - Allow my AI to play from position.
-If you want to configure the thinking time, change the number of milliseconds on line 62.
+K - Instantly kills game.
+Use this if you meet your table's goal, or the trainer may falsely think your accuracy is garbage.

-* If tables or AI are playing, you will need to wait for the game to conclude or use Task Manager to close the program.
+* If tables are playing, you will need to wait for the game to conclude or use Task Manager to close the program.
 Or do it some other way, but the close button probably won't work.

 Game Review Controls:

 Q - Toggle Game Review on. (must be in death screen)

-R - Exit Game Review. (resets to new board)
+R - Exit Game Review. (resets to new board, refreshes start position, and settings)

 Left arrow/Right arrow - Look at next/previous mistake.

 Using startpos.txt:

 To play from a position, convert the position to a string, similar to Storborg notation except from the bottom left to right, then upwards.
 1024 becomes colon (:), not a.
 For example, https://2048verse.com/p/12a246033 would become :63243120
-Then, you can run Trainer or just reset if you already have it open.
+Then, you can run Trainer or just hit R if you already have it open.

-To review a game from verse, paste the replay into startpos.txt.
-Restart the trainer.
-Then, hit space to run the game.
+To review a game from verse, paste the replay into startpos.txt and hit R. Then, hit space to run the game.
 Then, you can game review normally.
-You cannot continue playing normally after this, you must close the program.

-To play from score, leave startpos.txt blank, and then after resetting a game, the border will no longer change colors as feedback.
+You can have multiple lines in startpos.txt.
+Look at the provided startpos.txt, it has many start positions that I've found useful and descriptions.
+To select one, just make sure that line is moved to the top and you save the file.
+Then you can hit R and the new startpos will be loaded.
+You can also put in a replay while keeping other lines as normal start positions.

 Note: If the trainer freezes, then close the trainer (if it won't close, use task manager.)
 Then, clear mistakes.txt.

+Using settings.txt:

+Change the values to what you want them to be and then save and then hit R.

+TableAutomoveWait: The amount of milliseconds between table automoves.

+SpawnAlgorithm: spawn algorithm.
+Algorithm 0 (Normal): What you're used to.
+Algorithm 1 (Learny): Gives spawns according to a successful run's chance of having each spawn.
+Cannot force the player into a 0%.
+Algorithm 2 (BigBrother): Gives you the worst spawn that isn't a 0%.
+Algorithm 3 (TwosOnly): Destroys the universe.
+Wtf did you think?